 Contact City Council

-Ask for a councilmember by name or ask to leave a message for the Council as a whole.
+By phone at (310) 285-1013.
+PHONE CALLS MATTER!
+Ask for a councilmember by name if you want to leave an individual message, or leave a message for City Council as a whole.